 SDC are able to keep their prices low because there are no physical dental practices involved.
 Instead, a dentist or orthodontist plans your treatment using digital scans and supervises your progress remotely, checking every 90 days to see if your teeth are moving as planned.

 This can be an appealing option since it takes the hassle out of missing work or school to take trips to the dentist.
 However, there are some possible downsides to having your teeth straightened without regular face-to-face checkups with an experienced dentist.
+There's a good reason why Invisalign is the biggest name in the business!

 Smile Direct Club UK offers two treatment options.
 The standard clear aligners must be worn for 22 hours a day, and treatment takes 4-6 months on average.
 You must remove your aligners while eating or drinking anything except water, and should clean your teeth and aligners before replacing them after eating or drinking.